newtang/newtang.github.io/_posts/2017-03-08-poo-dot-length-equals-two.markdown

 Anyways, the Unicode codepoint range goes from U+0000 to U+10FFFF which is over 1 million symbols, and these are divided into groups called planes.
 Each plane is about 65000 characters (16^4).
 The first plane is the Basic Multilingual Plane (U+0000 through U+FFFF) and contains all the common symbols we use everyday and then some.
 The rest of the planes require more than 4 hexadecimal digits and are called supplementary planes or astral planes.
 I have no idea if there's a good reason for the name "astral plane."
 Sometimes, I think people come up with these names just to add excitement to their lives.

 The current largest codepoint?
 Why that would be a [cheese wedge](https://codepoints.net/U+1F9C0) at U+1F9C0.  🧀 &nbsp; How did we ever communicate before this?
+EDIT: It turns out this isn't quite accurate.
+I think cheese wedge is the highest codepoint emoji.
+On HN someone [pointed out a few codepoints](https://news.ycombinator.com/reply?id=13833675&goto=item%3Fid%3D13830177%2313833675) higher than this, namely those reserved for private uses, [variation selector codepoints](https://codepoints.net/U+E01EF), and a [CJK compatibility ideograph](https://codepoints.net/U+2FA1D).

 We can express characters in a couple different ways: `"A" === "\u0041" === "\x41" === "\u{41}"`.
 These are escape sequences.
 The \x can be used for most (but not all) of the Basic Multilingual Plane, specifically U+0000 to U+00FF.
 The \u can be used for any Unicode characters.
 The curly braces are required if there are more than 4 hexadecimal digits and optional otherwise.
 This is for Javascript/HTML by the way.
 Other languages have their own sets of rules.